 12. General Provisions

 12.1 Notice to Us.
-Any notification to us about our obligations as an Indemnifying Party or our material breach of these Terms must be sent to us in writing by postal service to the following address in order to be effective:
+Any notification to us about our obligations as an Indemnifying Party or our material breach of these Terms must be sent to us in writing by postal service to the address identified in Table 1 below to be effective.

 12.2 Notice to You.
 We may send all notifications to you electronically at the last email address associated with your account under Section 2.